nodejsafrica/workshoppers/2. working with variables/README.md

 ### Challenge
 - Write down all the keywords and what they are used for in JavaScript.
-*Why is this necessary? this is necessary, to help you get more familiar with JavaScript keywords and how things work in JavaScript*.
+*Why is this necessary? this is necessary to help you get familiar with JavaScript keywords and how things work in JavaScript*.
 - Try alerting the variable you declared.
 - Predict the output of the following